 Why choose Yellowstone Raft Company?Short Answer...We have the most fun, the best guides, and the longest trips (we really do go the extra mile)!
 We are river people and are here to share it with you!

 Long Answer: As the first company to run trips on the Yellowstone River, our company named many of the rapids and have close ties to the community.
 We are the only company to be fully permitted by the National Park Service and the National Forest Service.
 That means all our guides are required to have First Aid, CPR, Swiftwater rescue, and documented river training.
 We also carry safety kits and rescue equipment that other companies are not required to have or carry.
 And we are able to access the river at several points and give you the longest trip available!
 We wash our wetsuits and wetsuit booties after every use and while you would think this would be an industry standard, it is rare among the companies in Gardiner.

 This is a company run by river guides that want to give you a great experience,this is not just a business venture, its a lifestyle.
+Our love and respect for the river trickles down through our guides to you.
 Our guides have the most experience and the best attitudes, they are trained on the river and about the area, and they love their jobs!
 All of this makes the difference in your experience!

 Why are your prices lower than other raft trips around the country?We believe our river is beautiful and should be protected.
 By setting our prices low, we hope that rafting on the Yellowstone River can be an affordable and educational family trip, that will allow people from all over the world to fall in love with our river and rafting.
 By cultivating a love for the river, we also cultivate understanding and an urge to protect our natural resources.

 Call, book online, or e-mail us anytime for reservations.